High Seas (film)

-High Seas is a 1929 British adventure film directed by Denison Clift and starring Lillian Rich, James Carew, John Stuart, Randle Ayrton and Winter Hall.
+High Seas is a sound 1929 British adventure film directed by Denison Clift and starring Lillian Rich, James Carew, John Stuart, Randle Ayrton and Winter Hall.
+While the film has no audible dialog, it features a synchronized musical score, singing and sound effects on the soundtrack.

 The film follows a wealthy young man who falls in love with a sailor's daughter who saves him from a shipwreck.
 When he announces he wants to marry her, his family try to foil the match.
 It was based on a story by Monckton Hoffe.